apache/brpc/docs/cn/getting_started.md

 $ ./echo_server &
 $ ./echo_client
 ```
-Examples link brpc statically, if you need to link libbrpc.so, `make clean` and `LINK_SO=1 make`
+Examples link brpc statically, if you need to link the shared version, `make clean` and `LINK_SO=1 make`

-### run examples with cpu/heap profilers
-Install `libgoogle-perftools-dev` and re-run config_brpc.sh before compiling
+To run examples with cpu/heap profilers, install `libgoogle-perftools-dev` and re-run `config_brpc.sh` before compiling

 ### compile tests
 Install gmock and gtest, use the gtest embedded in gmock and don't install libgtest-dev